DyogenIBENS/Agora/doc/HowTo.md

 `+lzma`, or `+xz` on the command-line.

-### AGORA with no selection of robust families
+### AGORA with no selection of constrained families

 This is the simplest and quickest reconstruction.
 AGORA compares all extant genomes pairwise to extract conserved adjacencies, generates the ancestral adjacency graphs and linearises them to produce CARs.

-> AGORA workflow with no selection of robust families
+> AGORA workflow with no selection of constrained families

 ![](agora-basic.jpg)